shipranaman/ada/README.md

-AIM: to determine number of stages in the multistage graph
+AIM: to determine number of stages in the multistage graph and to calculate the shortest path using forward approach
 1. start
 2. 2. initialization int maxi=0
 3. input